MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 ### Do I need to be a Power Platform tenant admin to enable this feature?

-Yes, you need to have a Power Platform tenant admin privilege to enable this feature in your tenant or you can ask your tenant admin to turn it on for you.
+Yes, you need to have a Power Platform tenant admin privilege to enable this feature in your tenant, or you can ask your tenant admin to turn it on for you.

+### Does creating an app or flow in a managed developer environment require a premium license?
+A premium license is not required for the creation or preview of an app or a flow in a managed developer environment.
+However, a user or maker will need a premium license in order to **run** an app or flow in a managed developer environment.